christianalfoni/react-simple-flex/README.md

 ### Why does this exist?
 Flexbox is awesome, but very hard to grasp.
 Especially *justifyContent*, *alignItems* and *alignContent* are not really intuitive.
 And their behaviour changes based on the *flexDirection*.
 So this little library just creates an intuitive abstraction over flexbox, making layouts super simple.

+### What about the support for flexbox?
+Of course Internet Explorer is lagging behind a bit, but yeah, you can use Flexbox: http://caniuse.com/#feat=flexbox.
+This project no IE11 fixes currently, but please help out with that if you like the lib and need it :)

 ### Some examples
 ```js
 import Flex from 'react-simple-flex';